Get my free meal plan 👉 here

 • Frozen protein – like burger patties, shrimp, chicken breasts

-4. Use the Freezer
+4. Use The Freezer

 Here are some good foods to stock up on: